 - Pregnant women in all trimesters.

-- Children from 6 months up to and including 59 months of age (younger than 5 years old).
+- Children from 6 months up to and including 59 months of age (under 5 years old).

-NOTE: Children younger than 9 years of age need two doses one month apart to be protected if they have not previously received an influenza immunization.
+NOTE: Children less than 9 years of age need 2 doses four weeks apart if they have not previously received a flu shot.

-Groups recommended for immunization to protect those at high risk include:
+Groups recommended to get immunized to protect those at high-risk include:

-Household and close contacts of persons who are in the risk groups mentioned above.
+- Household and close contacts of persons who are at risk of getting seriously ill with influenza.

-Household and close contacts of infants less than 6 months of age.
+- Household and close contacts of babies younger than 6 months of age.

-Individuals providing regular childcare to children 6 to 59 months of age (under 5 years), whether in or out of the home.
+- Individuals providing regular childcare to children up to 59 months of age (under 5 years old) either in or out of the home.

 Who should not get the vaccine?

-- Infants younger than 6 months of age.
+- Babies younger than 6 months old cannot get the vaccine.